FatemehRahmanzadeh/NewspaperAppCh13/README.md

  4. NewspaperAppCh13:
   this is the main and config app.

- this project is not yet complete...
+ this project is not complete yet...

+ To use this project, first install required pakages: pip install -r requirements.txt